microsoft/dotnet/Documentation/compatibility/aspnet-Invalid results from HttpRequest.GetAttributeFromHeader.md

 ### Change Description
-In applications that target .NET Framework 4.7.2 and earlier versions, ASP.Net might return a value that includes a trailing delimiter prior to 4.8.
-Applications that target 4.8 or later with `targetFrameworkVersion` will now have all delimiters stripped from return values.
+In applications that target .NET Framework 4.7.2 and earlier versions, ASP.Net might return a value that includes a trailing delimiter when parsing an HTTP header value using `GetAttributeFromHeader`.
+In applications that target .NET Framework 4.8 or later versions, have all delimiters stripped from return values.

 ### Recommended Action